GMOD/Apollo/docs/Data_loading.md

 The data generation pipeline, based on the typical jbrowse commands such as prepare-refseqs.pl and flatfile-to-json.pl, is installed automatically from `apollo deploy` or `install_jbrowse.sh`

-If you have setup webapollo properly using these steps, then a bin/ subdirectory will be initializedwith the jbrowse perl scripts.
+If you have setup webapollo properly using these steps, then a bin/ subdirectory will be initialized with the jbrowse perl scripts.
 If this does not exist, please check setup.log to see where the error might be, check the [troubleshooting guide](Troubleshooting.md), and post to apollo@lists.lbl.gov for further assistance.

 ### prepare-refseqs.pl

 The first step to setup the genome browser is to load the reference genome data.
-We'll use the `prepare-refseqs.pl` script to output to the data directory that we configured in config.properties or config.xml.
+We'll use the `prepare-refseqs.pl` script to output to the data directory that we will point to later in the organism tab.

     bin/prepare-refseqs.pl --fasta pyu_data/scf1117875582023.fa --out /opt/apollo/data